-This Management Information Circular (the "Information Circular") is furnished in connection with the solicitation of proxies being made by the management ("Management") of ShaMaran Petroleum Corp. (the "Corporation") for use at the Annual General and Special Meeting (the "Meeting") of holders (collectively the "Shareholders" and each a "Shareholder") of common shares in the capital of the Corporation (the "Common Shares") to be held on Tuesday, June 25, 2024 at 8:00 a.m.
-PDT at Suite 2800, 1055 Dunsmuir Street, Vancouver, B.C., V7X 1L2 Canada and for the purposes set forth in the accompanying Notice of Meeting.
-While it is expected that the solicitation will be made primarily by mail, proxies may be solicited personally or by telephone by directors, officers and employees of the Corporation at nominal cost.
+This Management Information Circular (the "Information Circular") is furnished in connection with the solicitation of proxies being made by the management ("Management") of ShaMaran Petroleum Corp. (the "Corporation") for use at the Annual General and Special Meeting (the "Meeting") of holders (collectively the "Shareholders" and each a "Shareholder") of common shares in the capital of the Corporation (the "Common Shares") to be held on Monday, June 23, 2025, at 8:00 a.m.
+(Vancouver time) at Suite 2800, 1055 Dunsmuir Street, Vancouver, B.C., V7X 1L2, Canada and for the purposes set forth in the accompanying Notice of Meeting.
+The solicitation of proxies will be made using notice and access (as described under the headings "Electronic Delivery of Documents" and "Notice and Access" below), but proxies may also be solicited by mail or personally, by telephone by directors, officers and employees of the Corporation at nominal cost.
 All costs of this solicitation will be borne by the Corporation.